-Gross loss was \$nil in the current period compared to a gross loss of \$476,000 in the comparative period.
-In Q4 2021 the Company began operation in the new Puma zone which is classified as an exploration and evaluation asset and all related revenue and production costs are capitalized which accounts for \$nil revenue and cost of sales in the current period and only a minimal amount in Q1 2022 as there was only minimal production from the Cerro Prieto pit in that period.
+Gross profit was \$708 in the current period compared to a gross loss of \$476 in the comparative period.
+In Q4 2021 the Company began operation in the new Puma zone which is classified as an exploration and evaluation asset and all related revenue and production costs are capitalized which accounts for \$nil revenue and cost of sales in the comparative period.
+The Company began operating again from the Cerro Prieto pit in Q2 2023 and therefore recognized a minimal amount of revenue and cost of sales in the current period.

 General and administration expenses were lower in the current period when compared to prior year's comparative period due to decreased legal expenses regarding the Dyna legal dispute.
 Finance cost has increase over the comparative period due to increased interest expense as the Company has taken on additional loans.
-The Company realized a gain on investments of \$2,000 in the prior period on the sale of the remainder of the investments held.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of market conditions.
+During the period June 30, 2023, the Company recorded an impairment of \$4,955 on its evaluation and exploration properties as a result of the settlement agreement entered into on July 1, 2023.